allanbrewer/fraud_finder/README.md

 poetry run python -m src.waste-finder.analysis.json_analyzer ./llm_analysis/ --user-id default_user
 ```

+The JSON analyzer now supports analyzing files with lists of targets under various keys (e.g., "doge_targets").
+It will process entries from these lists and allows for flexibility in naming.

 ### 8. Twitter Poster

 ```bash
 poetry run python -m src.waste-finder.interaction.twitter_poster json ./posts/post.json
 ```

+The Twitter poster has been refactored into two components:
+- `TwitterPoster`: Handles the actual posting to Twitter
+- `TwitterGenerator`: Generates post content from JSON data

+The TwitterGenerator now supports the new JSON format with lists of targets and will automatically select the most interesting entry for posting.

 ### 9. Run JSON and Twitter Orchestrator

 ```bash
 poetry run python -m src.waste-finder.orchestration.fraud_poster --file ./llm_analysis/file.json --user-id default_user
 ```

+The Fraud Poster orchestrator has been updated to coordinate between the new JSON analyzer and Twitter components, handling both single entries and lists of targets.

 ## Command-Line Arguments